-Men who receive paternity leave want fewer children
+Men who receive paternity leave desire fewer children, Spanish study finds

 A new study in Spain displays the powerful effects of empathy.